 - Cook at home as often as possible: One of the most proven ways of saving money for backpackers; buying your own groceries and cooking at home will save you heaps of cash.

 - Take advantage of free public transport: Between the city’s Free Tram Zone and the City Circle Tram (Route 35), those backpacking Melbourne can actually see many of the city’s top sights and not have to pay for transport!

 - Eat/drink during happy hour: Many bars and cafes offer drink and meal specials during the quieter hours of the day (4pm-6pm).
 Some of these deals can be quite affordable; the locals use them!

 - Get a job: Whether or not you have a working holiday visa there are plenty of opportunities to work in Melbourne.
 Many hostels will give you a free bed in exchange for a few hours of labor.
-Refer to our backpacking Australia guide for more on working in Australia.

 - Do free shit: There are a ton of attractions in Melbourne that don’t charge you any sort of entrance fee!
 None of these are dull or boring either.
-Check out any of these free things to do in Melbourne while visiting:

 - Pack a travel water bottle and save money every day!

 Australia is famous for its amazing hostels and Melbourne has some of the country’s best!
 Spread throughout the city, from the City Center to St Kilda, you’ll find the perfect place for you.
-Be sure to check our guide for the best hostels in Melbourne!

 Many hostels offer discounts to long-term inhabitants.
 These deals are usually catered to those backpacking Australia long-term with a working holiday visa.